How to Play

 Group Size: 3-10

 Directions: Place ~25 cards face up on the table.
 Give participants time to quietly read through the concepts and reflect on what each might mean for their discipline given generative AI’s emergence.
-Ask folks to work together for 15-20 minutes to create a card constellation map on their table by sorting their cards into meaningful clusters.
+Ask folks to work together for 15-20 minutes to create a card constellation map on their table by sorting their cards into meaningful clusters or “starter packs.”
 For instance, participants might group “Motivation” and “Curiosity” together; or, they might cluster “Perseverance,” “Authenticity,” and “Process” together to describe the importance of iterative, real-world assessments throughout the curriculum.
-Once groups create their concept clusters, discuss: How might this set of values and skills be enhanced or threatened by AI?
+Once groups create their clusters, discuss: How might this set of values and skills be enhanced or threatened by AI?
 Which cluster feels most critical for us to thread throughout our curriculum at this moment?
 Finally, ask each table to select one cluster and map out a curriculum strategy: How will they intentionally thread these connected values and skills throughout their curriculum as AI impacts both their field and student learning?

 These are just a few ideas to get started.
 Develop your own activities and let me know how it goes!